AdamNiederer/Python-Misc/README.md

-# Python-Doodles
+# Python-Misc
-All of the other Python stuff that I write as I learn the language!
+All my other Python stuff!

 ##### Maximum Contiguous Subarray Problem
 I was posed this problem as homework for my second semester CMPSC 111S seminar class.